Science 111 - Understanding Climate Change » Spring 2022 » Quiz 7

 Match the region to the climate change impacts that are most likely to affect it.
 Increases in heavy precipitation events

-A. Southeastern United States
+A. Western United States

-C. Western United States
+C. Northeastern United States

 D. Pacific Northwest